bharat383/mysqlexportdatabase/README.md

 1.0

 # File Structure :
-1) example.php  : Example Script file to export the Database
+1) example.php  : Example Script file to export the Database.

-2) download.php : Download Database File Script
+2) download.php : Download Database File Script.

 3) DBExport.class.php : Class file which includes all the methods to Export the MySQL Database and Download the File.
 Require to set the database details here.

 # Requirements :
 1) PHP Version : 3.0 and above

 # Script Details :